tldr-pages/tldr/CLIENT-SPECIFICATION.md

 `-v`, `--version`	| Yes		| Shows the current version of the client, and the version of this specification that it implements.
 `-l`, `--list`		| No		| Lists all the pages in the current platform to the standard output.
 If the special platform `all` is specified a list of all pages in all platforms MUST be displayed.
 `-p`, `--platform`	| Yes		| Specifies the platform that should be used for resolving page names.
 If specified, the named platform MUST be checked first instead of the host platform as described below.
-`-u`, `--update`	| Only if cache is implemented	| Updates the offline cache of pages.
+`-u`, `--update`	| Conditional	| Updates the offline cache of pages.
 MUST be implemented if cache is supported.

 Clients MAY NOT implement the long form of an argument (`--update`, `--version`, `--list`, `--platform`).